LivelyKernel/lively.next/README.md

 flat node dependencies (flatn) is a nodejs package organizer that supports flat file system structures for nodejs package dependencies.
-It is fully compatible with npm and provides an alternative for workflows where npm falls short.
+It is compatible with npm and provides an alternative for workflows where npm falls short.

 __TL;DR__
 flatn installs packages into one or multiple directories and tells nodejs how to resolve packages in there so normal `require(...)` statements still work.